 I never got a response.

-But about a week later on July 16, People for Bikes posted a follow-up article.
-It's titled, "Six Things Any City Can Do to Improve Bicycling: Using Chicago as a case study, we unpack how PeopleForBikes’ SPRINT principles can help cities big and small become great places to ride."
+About a week after I sent my last email to People for Bikes on July 16, They posted a follow-up article.
+It's titled, "Six Things Any City Can Do to Improve Bicycling: Using Chicago as a case study, we unpack how PeopleForBikes' SPRINT principles can help cities big and small become great places to ride."

 Sounds like constructive criticism, right?
 Nope, instead PFB doubles down on their flawed rating system that absolutely does not work for Chicago.
 Let's look at what they got wrong again, as well as a few accurate Second City critiques they made.